net0well/net0well/README.md

 Hi, my name is Wellington Neto, and I am a Full-Stack Developer working with C#, .NET, Angular, jQuery, PHP, and Laravel.
+Relational Database: SQL Server, PostgreSQL, MySQL and NoSQL MongoDB and Redis.